aravindr2d2/Dockerize-and-deploy-a-Node.js-Hello-World-application-on-Kubernetes./README.md

 # Node.js "Hello World" Application with Docker, Helm, and ArgoCD

-This guide will walk you through the steps to Dockerize a Node.js "Hello World" application, create a Kubernetes Helm chart, and deploy it using ArgoCD for GitOps management.
+This guide will walk you through the steps to Dockerize a Node.js "Hello World" application, create a Kubernetes Helm chart, and deploy it using ArgoCD.

 ## Prerequisites